-At the heart of our League’s success is attentive listening and deliberative problem solving.
-CivilTalk, LWVBAE’s new and passionate team, is exploring new ways to enable civil, informed discussion of controversial public issues.
+The event is hosted by the CivilTalk Team, LWVBAE’s new and passionate team, which is exploring new ways to enable civil, informed discussion of controversial public issues.
 We plan to use these methods to assist other groups to discuss and make hard choices in future.

-On Sunday, December 3, 1:30-3:15, we will offer a National Issues Forum (NIF) demonstration in a meeting room at the Berkeley Central Library.
-Dr. Craig Paterson and Carole Paterson of Fairfield, NIF network partners, will lead the event.
-Dr. Paterson is helping us prepare for the event.
-We will select a controversial question in advance.
-Our team will then moderate and facilitate discussions of that question.
+At the Sunday, December 3 National Issues Forum (NIF) demonstration, Dr. Craig Paterson and Carole Paterson of Fairfield, NIF network partners, will lead the event.
+Dr. Paterson is helping the Team prepare for the event.
+The CivilTalk Team will then moderate and facilitate discussions of that question.
 Interested participants may stay after the 90 minute event for discussion through 4:15 pm.